ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

     *   replaced with 'nusmv_yylineno'

-42.error: gameVarEncoding.c:111:65: ‘self’ undeclared (first use in this function)
+42.error: gameVarEncoding.c:111:65: ‘self’ undeclared (first use in this function) [ #TOSOLVE the env before ]

     *   added 'env' parameter for 'Game_CommandEncodeVariables'
     *   removed 'env' declaration inside the function